alexacallmebaka/kobayashi/README.md

+# WARNING
+The docs are currently out of date, but things are changing quickly.
+Once development settles down, the docs will be updated.

 # What is Kobayashi?

 Kobayashi is a tool for generating static websites!
 It takes `.kby` files and transforms them into `HTML`.